 There is some debate about whether your contract needs to address notice and severance.
 Here are a couple of options to consider:

 - An "at will" contract: This means that either party can end the work arrangement at any time.
 "At-will employment gives both parties an out clause," says Kerri Swope, Senior Director of Care.com HomePay.
 "If the family feels the nanny has done something out of line, they can terminate immediately.
 Likewise, the nanny can easily escape a relationship she feels is abusive or exploitative."

 - Severance: Again, Swope notes that severance is not required by law and situations may arise where you'll wish you didn't make that promise.
 But if you have to let your employee go and she's done a great job, it's common for employers to provide a few weeks of severance pay for the nanny to help her financially while she looks for a new job.

 Are Nanny Contracts Legal?

-"Yes, it's a legally binding document," notes Breedlove.
+"Yes, it's a legally binding document," notes Swope.
 "A court will accept a written agreement between you and your nanny.
 If there is ever a dispute, it protects both parties."

 So if your nanny quits without giving the agreed-upon four weeks' notice, or the family won't honor your request to take your accrued vacation days, the legally binding contract will enable you to take them to court -- and likely win.